swilsonmedia/fred/docs/git/commit/README.md

-## Merge
+## Commit

-Merge a case by the case number and adds a commit message.
+Commits staged changes a case by the case number and adds a commit message.
 If run without a casenumber or commit message, you will be prompted for one.

 ### Usage